 Many of these tragic injuries and fatalities could be prevented if the manufacturer incorporated laminated or another form of safety glass or glass-plastics into all vehicle windows.
 However, despite awareness of the importance of occupant containment in safe vehicle design, the industry has been resistant to utilizing safer glass alternatives in all windows.

 Seatback Failure Claims

 The determining factor to whether you walk away from a serious rear-end accident or become seriously injured often depends on the performance of your seatback.
 There is a general agreement that a seatback should not let an occupant’s seat slam backward when involved in a rear-end accident.
 When the seatback fails, it not only causes serious injury to the front seat passengers but the back seat passengers as well.
 The automotive industry is still debating the best design for seatbacks to prevent substantial injury.
 Contact an experienced South Carolina Automobile Defect Lawyers at the Strom Law Firm to investigate your seatback failure.

 The Role of Seatbacks

-When involved in an automobile accident, you have the airbag and seatbelt safety features to to protect the occupants from serious injury.
+When involved in an automobile accident, you have the airbag and seatbelt safety features to protect the occupants from serious injury.
 However, in a rear-end accident it is the seatback that is critical to prevent injuries.
 When the setback fails, the airbag and seatbelt safety features may not be able to prevent injury, and may even result in occupant ejection.
-It is critical that the seatback be designed with sufficient structural integrity to keep each occupants safely in place.
+It is critical that the seatback be designed with sufficient structural integrity to keep each occupant safely in place.
 If poor choices are made whether usage of defective materials, faulty installation, poor design, or safer alternative designs are ignored, significant injuries can result.